 A partnership between the Federal Bureau of Investigation

 (FBI) and the National White Collar Crime Center

 (NW3C), the IC3 processes complaints of Internet crime and refers them to the appropriate law enforcement agencies.

-A program of the National Center for Missing and Exploited Children offering interactive resources for parents, teens and kids about recognizing potential Internet risks.
+A program of the National Center for Missing and Exploited Children offering interactive resources for parents, teens, and kids about recognizing potential Internet risks.

-Information on Internet safety and links to parental guides and sex offender registries, provided by Innocent Images, an investigative arm of the FBI targeting exploitation of children on the Internet.
+Information on Internet safety and links to parental guides and sex offender registries, provided by Innocent Images, an investigative arm of the FBI targeting the exploitation of children on the Internet.